IshitaG-2002IGK/bob-call-centre-analytics/README.md

-# Operations Analytics
+# Call Centre Analytics

-## Overview
 This project involves helping a telecoms company better understand how its call center operations are performing on a daily basis.

-The goal is to create an easy-to-use dashboard for them to keep track of all their required KPIs.
-In addition, provide any additional insights on emerging trends on the business based on the given data.
+The goal is to create an easy-to-use dashboard to keep track of all their required KPIs.
+In addition, provide any further insights on emerging trends on the business based on the given data.

 ## Data Model
 ![Data Model](https://raw.githubusercontent.com/adamyangyang/call-center-trends-analysis/main/dashboard/call-center-data-model.gif)